Cada Cancion con su Razon

-Cada Cancion con su Razon is a studio album by Chabuca Granda released on the EMI label in 1981.
+Cada Canción con su Razón is a studio album by Chabuca Granda released on the EMI label in 1981.

 Granda had suffered a heart attack in 1979 and was in poor health thereafter.
 She recorded Cada Cancion con su Razon in 1980 at the EMI studios in Buenos Aires while performing in Argentina.
 She was accompanied by Caitro Soto, Pititi Sirio, and Álvaro Lagos.
 Lucho González was in charge of arranging and conducted the orchestra, and Hugo Casas was the album's artistic director.
 The album combined newer works and new renditions of Granda's classic songs.

 It was Granda's final album, as she died March 1983.